C-Crenshaw/Project1_DS4002/README.md

 | 	CPI	| 	Consumer Price Index	| 	Integer	 |
 | 	Revenue_Adjusted (in 2022 dollars)	| 	NYT revenue adjusted for inflation	| 	Integer	 |

 The final NYT revenue and headline sentiment dataset ('nyt_sentiment_revenue.csv') is assembled from the previous datasets.
 Combining the NYT revenue data and the sentiment analysis run on the sample data, the new dataset is created and will be used in a regression analysis.
-This dataset will includes the year, NYT revenue, average sentiment score for each component, and the direction of attitude for each year (2000-2022).
+This dataset will includes the year, NYT revenue, average sentiment score for each component, and the direction of attitude for each year (2000-2022). <br />

 **nyt_sentiment_revenue.csv**
 | 	Column Name	 | 	Description	 | 	Data Type	 |
 | 	:-----:	 | 	:-----:	 | 	:-----:	 |